szweier/SZMentions/README.md

 ## Unit Tests

-SZMentions includes unit tests which can be run on the SZMentions example project.
+SZMentions includes unit tests which can be run on the SZMentions framework

 ## Credits